genaimavericks/arc/api/gen_ai_layer/README.md

 print(response.json())
 ```

-## Integration with RSW Components
+## Integration with Lightening Components

-The Gen AI Layer is designed to integrate seamlessly with other RSW components:
+The Gen AI Layer is designed to integrate seamlessly with other Lightening components:

 - **KGInsights**: Enhance knowledge graphs with AI-generated metadata, summaries, and relationships
 - **DataPuur**: Analyze data sources, generate insights, and suggest transformations